LISA W. COYNE, PHD

 New England Center for OCD and Anxiety Co-Founder

-Evelyn Gould is a Licensed Psychologist and Behavior Analyst who has been working with families for almost two decades.
-She is passionate about taking an individualized approach to supporting children and young people, and empowering parents using evidence based approaches, such as Acceptance and Commitment Therapy (ACT).
-Evelyn worked with Dr Coyne, at the McLean Child and Adolescent OCD Institute (OCDI Jr.), where she trained and specialized in working with young people struggling with treatment refractory OCD and related disorders.
-She also brings extensive experience in supporting families of children with ASD, ADHD, and other behavioral health challenges, across a wide variety of settings.
-Evelyn has published numerous peer-reviewed articles and chapters on assessment and treatment for children with ASD, ACT, and parent training.
-She is a Clinical Associate at McLean Hospital (Division of Child and Adolescent Psychiatry), and Research Associate at Harvard Medical School.
-She presents frequently around the globe at professional conferences and events, and is an Associate Editor of the Journal of Contextual Behavioral Science.
+Evelyn Gould is a Licensed Psychologist and Clinical Behavior Analyst who has been working with families for almost two decades.
+She is passionate about taking an individualized approach to supporting children and young people, and empowering parents.
+Evelyn trained under Dr Coyne, at the McLean Child and Adolescent OCD Institute (OCDI Jr.), in addition to having extensive experience supporting families of children and young people with chronic mental health and behavioral challenges across a wide variety of settings.
+She has particular expertise in supporting Autistic individuals, and strives to provide a safe, affirmative, compassionate and empowering space for both Neurodiverse and LGBTQIA youth.
+She is a Clinical Associate at McLean Hospital (Division of Child and Adolescent Psychiatry), and a Research Associate in Psychiatry at Harvard Medical School.
+Her work reflects personal and professional values of authenticity, compassion, social justice, and cultural humility.
+Evelyn has published numerous peer-reviewed articles and chapters on assessment and treatment, and frequently presents around the globe at professional conferences and other events.